jsfenfen/covid_hospitals_demographics/README.md

 Utilization rate, as a percent, is calculated for all\_icu\_beds and for subtotal\_acute\_beds.
 To estimate the spare ICU bed capacity, you could use:
 	`all_icu_beds * all_icu_utilization / 100`

-### Unlisted ICU rooms
+### Employment

-One of the major concerns data users have are unreported or missing ICU room beds.
-We found ~23 cost reports that reported ICU bed days without recording having any ICU beds.
-When that is the case, the field icu\_days\_no\_beds is set to true to warn that some ICU beds may have been omitted.
+The total number of residents/interns and overall payroll employees, taken from line 27, is listed as well.

 ### Additional data files

-The hospital data file uses only the most recent cost report data for reports received in 2017 or later.
-But you can download cost report data for [all years since 2016 here](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/cost_report_extracts.csv).
-The most_recent flag indicates if the report is the most recent used.

-If you are really curious as to what the other bed units used by each hospital are, you can look at the [extra line data file](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/extra_line_data.csv).
+If you are curious as to what the other bed units used by each hospital are, you can look at the [extra line units file](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/extra_line_units.csv).
 It gives the actual line number used by the hospitals in LINE\_NUM.
 These line designations do not have a consistent meaning--one hospital may use 801 to refer to pediatric ICU beds while another may use it to refer to neonatal ICU beds.

 ## Census data by county by age